Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 <span></span>

-- `.resultItem(resultItem: ItemStackProvider)`{: .language-kube #heating-result-item }: Accepts an [`ItemStackProvider`]({% link kubejs_tfc/1.20.1/bindings.md %}#item-stack-provider) and sets the result item of the recipe, defaults to empty
+- `.resultItem(resultItem: ItemStackProvider)`{: .language-kube-20 #heating-result-item }: Accepts an [`ItemStackProvider`]({% link kubejs_tfc/1.20.1/bindings.md %}#item-stack-provider) and sets the result item of the recipe, defaults to empty
-- `.resultFluid(resultFluid: FluidStack)`{: .language-kube #heating-result-fluid }: Accepts a `FluidStack` and sets the result fluid of the recipe, defaults to empty
+- `.resultFluid(resultFluid: FluidStack)`{: .language-kube-20 #heating-result-fluid }: Accepts a `FluidStack` and sets the result fluid of the recipe, defaults to empty
-- `.results(resultItem: ItemStackProvider, resultFluid: FluidStack)`{: .language-kube #heating-results }: A convenience method for setting both results, identical to calling `.resultItem(resultItem).resultFluid(resultFluid)`{: .language-kube }
+- `.results(resultItem: ItemStackProvider, resultFluid: FluidStack)`{: .language-kube-20 #heating-results }: A convenience method for setting both results, identical to calling `.resultItem(resultItem).resultFluid(resultFluid)`{: .language-kube-20 }
-- `.useDurability(useDurability: number)`{: .language-kube #heating-use-durability }: Accepts a boolean, determines if the recipe should consider the durability of the item when melting into a fluid
+- `.useDurability(useDurability: number)`{: .language-kube-20 #heating-use-durability }: Accepts a boolean, determines if the recipe should consider the durability of the item when melting into a fluid
-- `.chance(chance: number)`{: .language-kube #heating-chance }: Accepts a number, in the range [0, 1], sets the chance of the item output
+- `.chance(chance: number)`{: .language-kube-20 #heating-chance }: Accepts a number, in the range [0, 1], sets the chance of the item output

 {: .notice #heating-notice }
 > The ingredient needs to have an [item heat]({% link kubejs_tfc/1.20.1/data.md %}#item-heats) added to it